RedGuest2722/MFRC/ReadMe.md

-Radioactivity:

-    Fusion Reactor from Better Fusion Reactor for Mekanism.
+Mekanism Fusion Reactor Control

-        -
+This project aims to add GUI that shows internal values of the Fusion Reactor.
+Like temperatures and the amount of fuel.

+Download:

+NOTE: A minimum monitor size of 5 x 3 is required.

+Paste the command below into the computer that will control the Fusion Reactor.

+wget

------ NOT ALL FILES WORKING -----
+----- NOT ALL FILES ARE WORKING -----

- -- Working files include
+Working files include:

   - /Moduals/InterfaceAPI.lua